-After the Honor 10 and View 10 were confirmed to be receiving some delicious Pie, it was also confirmed that the newly released Honor Play would also be receiving the eventual update for Android 9.0 Pie.
+After the Honor 10 and View 10 were confirmed to be receiving some delicious Pie, European Honor View 10 owners began receiving the update in October.
+It was also confirmed that the newly released Honor Play would also be receiving the eventual update for Android 9.0 Pie.
 A closed beta for the latest EMUI 9 running on Android 9.0 Pie has also been confirmed, but user numbers are exceptionally small at the moment.

 While these are the only phones confirmed so far, the company would be remiss not to include some of its other phones in that update, so keep your peepers peeled for more update news.